darinz/DL/01_Math/16_numerical_methods.md

 Numerical stability is critical in deep learning to avoid errors due to the limitations of floating-point arithmetic.
 Instabilities can cause models to diverge, produce NaNs, or yield inaccurate results.

+> **Deep Learning Relevance:**
+> - Unstable computations can cause exploding/vanishing gradients, NaNs, or poor convergence.
+> - Stable numerical methods are essential for reliable training and inference.

 ### Floating Point Arithmetic

 Deep learning relies heavily on floating-point arithmetic, which can introduce numerical errors due to finite precision.

 #### Machine Epsilon
 The smallest number $`\epsilon`$ such that $`1 + \epsilon > 1`$ in floating-point arithmetic.
 It quantifies the precision limit of the system.

+> **Tip:**
+> - Machine epsilon tells you the smallest difference the computer can distinguish from 1.0.

 ### Common Numerical Issues